-The BPCQ Editor submits mid-year and annual reports.
-The mid-year report is due April 1; the annual report is due September 1 before the annual conference.
+The BPCQ Editor submits interim and annual reports.
+The interim report is due April 1; the annual report is due September 1 before the annual conference.
 The BPCQ Editor sends these two reports both (1) to the Executive Director for distribution to the Executive Committee and the Board of Directors and (2) to the Chair of the Publications Board.